usc-csci102-spring2013/HelloWorld/README.md

   + Username: `cs102`
   + Password: `memory`

-# Lab 01 – Excersises
+# Lab 01 – Exercises

 ## Git Setup
 You need to setup git on every machine you plan to use for CS 102 this semester.
 This includes your own desktop/laptop(s) and the [course VM](http://ee-classes.usc.edu/cs101/cs102-vm.ova).
 The VM has git already installed.
 You do, however, still need to configure it.